CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vid>                 VLAN ID
   <vni-id>              VxLAN ID

-### Atrributes
+### Attributes

-  head-end-replication  BUM traffic is replicated and individual copies sent
-                        to remote destinations.
+  head-end-replication  BUM traffic is replicated and individual copies sent to remote destinations.

   enable                Turn the feature 'on', 'off', or 'auto'.
-The default
-                        is 'auto'.
+The default is 'auto'.

-  multicast-group       BUM traffic is sent to the specified multicast group
-                        and will be received by receivers who are interested in that group.
+  multicast-group       BUM traffic is sent to the specified multicast group and will be received by receivers who are interested in that group.
 This usually requires PIM-SM to be used in the network.

 ## nv set bridge domain <domain-id> vlan <vid> vni <vni-id> flooding head-end-replication <hrep-id>